-NEW YORK (AP) Mets second baseman Neil Walker has injured his left leg, the latest ailment to befall a New York team hampered by a long list of health problems the past two seasons.
+NEW YORK (AP) Mets second baseman Neil Walker injured his left leg Wednesday night, the latest ailment to befall a New York team hampered by a long list of health problems the past two seasons.

-In his second season with the Mets, Walker began the night batting .271 with nine homers and 33 RBIs.
+In his second season with the Mets, Walker is batting .270 with nine homers and 33 RBIs.

 Walker matched his career high with 23 home runs during a solid 2016 season that ended in late August because of a back injury.
 He had surgery in September.

 In other injury-related news, former ace Matt Harvey plans to see a doctor Thursday after giving up three home runs in four innings.

 Left-hander Josh Smoker was placed on the 10-day disabled list with a strained left shoulder and right-hander Rafael Montero was recalled from Triple-A Las Vegas.
 Smoker threw 81 pitches in long relief Tuesday night - 33 more than his previous career high in the majors.

 Mets outfielder Michael Conforto (stiff back) was held out of the starting lineup for the third consecutive night but said he felt great.